tucpy/CS50/README.md

 # CS50
 Notes from CS50 course: introduction to computer science

-My goal is to finish this course in 25 days.Problem sets and final project is as follow.
+My goal is to finish this course in 25 days (Goal change, problem sets are too difficult so it took me more time than expected -> awesome revised plan, 40 days may be??).
+Problem sets and final project is as follow.

 Syllabus:(https://docs.cs50.net/2018/x/syllabus.html)